GriffinDuck/Azure-Soc/README.md

 ## Credit

-This project was based on a coursed developed by Josh Madakor and can be found here: [leveld](https://www.leveldcareers.com/cyber-security-course)
+This project was based on a course developed by Josh Madakor and can be found here: [leveld](https://www.leveldcareers.com/cyber-security-course)